revel/revel/manual/concepts.md

-As part of handling a HTTP request, Revel instantiates an instance of your Controller, and it sets all of these properties on the embedded `rev.Controller`.
+As part of handling a HTTP request, Revel instantiates an instance of your Controller, and it sets all of these properties on the embedded `revel.Controller`.
 Therefore, Revel does not share Controller instances between requests.

 ***

 An **Action** is any method on a **Controller** that meets the following criteria:
 * is exported
-* returns a rev.Result
+* returns a revel.Result

 For example:

 <pre class="prettyprint lang-go">
-func (c AppController) ShowLogin(username string) rev.Result {
+func (c AppController) ShowLogin(username string) revel.Result {
 	..
 	return c.Render(username)
 }
 </pre>

-The example invokes rev.Controller.Render to execute a template, passing it the username as a parameter.
-There are many methods on **rev.Controller** that produce **rev.Result**, but applications are also free to create their own.
+The example invokes revel.Controller.Render to execute a template, passing it the username as a parameter.
+There are many methods on **revel.Controller** that produce **revel.Result**, but applications are also free to create their own.

 ## Results